 Thank you for your interest in the International Student Summer Institute.
 The Institute is open to international freshmen who have been offered fall admission at UW–Madison.
 Space is limited.

-Application for the Institute is now open.
+Application for the Institute is now closed.
 In the application, you will be required to provide a brief statement explaining why you want to participate in the Institute.
 You must also accept your offer of admission to UW-Madison before submitting your Institute application.
-Applications must be submitted by May 11, 2018.

 We will notify you about the status of your application within two weeks of applying.